 Year 11 and 12

-Students wishing to attend university or complete a diploma course at TAFE are encouraged to:
+Students wishing to attend university or complete a diploma course at TAFE are encouraged to select a minimum of 5 authority* subjects.

 Students who do not wish to attend university or complete a TAFE Diploma course should consider studying subjects which will provide them with the skills and background to complete an apprenticeship, traineeship or participate in full time work or part-time study and part-time work.
 This course should be supplemented with a school based apprenticeship or traineeship.